 First, what is an actionable metric?

-An actionable metric is one that ties specific and repeatable actions to observed results.
+An actionable metric ties specific and repeatable actions to observed results.

-The opposite of actionable metrics are vanity metrics (like web hits or number of downloads) which only serve to document the current state of the product but offer no insight into how we got here or what to do next.
+The opposite of actionable metrics is vanity metrics (like web hits or several downloads), which only document the product's current state but offer no insight into how we got here or what to do next.

-In my last post, I highlighted the importance of thinking in terms of Pivots versus Optimizations before product/market fit.
+In my last post, I highlighted the importance of thinking about Pivots versus Optimizations before product/market fit.

 This distinction carries over to metrics too.
-As we’ll see some metrics matter more than others depending on the stage of the company but more importantly, it’s how these metrics are measured that make them actionable versus not.
-I’ll share my 3 rules to actionable metrics, derived from Lean Startup principles, and specifically focus on what metrics I measure and how I measure them.
+As we’ll see, some metrics matter more than others depending on the stage of the company, but more importantly, how these metrics are measured makes them actionable versus not.
+I’ll share my three rules for actionable metrics, derived from Lean Startup principles, and specifically focus on what metrics I measure and how I measure them.

 Rule 1: Measure the “Right” Macro

-Eric Ries recommends focussing on the macro effect of an experiment (such as sign-ups versus button clicks) but it’s just as important to focus on the right macro.
-For example, spending a ton of effort to drive sign-ups for a product with very low retention is a form of waste.
+Eric Ries recommends focusing on the macro effect of an experiment (such as sign-ups versus button clicks), but it’s just as important to focus on the right macro.
+For example, spending a ton of effort to drive sign-ups for a product with low retention is a waste.

 Identify Key Metrics

-The good news is that there are only a handful of macro metrics that really matter and Dave McClure has distilled them down to 5 key metrics.
-Of the 5, only 2 matter before Product/Market Fit — Activation and Retention.
+The good news is that there are only a handful of macro metrics that matter, and Dave McClure has distilled them down to 5 key metrics.
+Of the 5, only two matter before Product/Market Fit — Activation and Retention.

 Map Metrics to Actions